jing042323/jing-long/_pages/study-notes.md

 ---
 layout: page
-title: Study Notes | 学习笔记
+title: My Blogs | 随笔
-permalink: /study-notes/
+permalink: /my-blogs/
 image:
 ---

-Here is a list of my study notes and their corresponding links.
+Here is a list of my blogs and their corresponding links.